clifritchie/auto-poet/README.md

 ## Known Issues

 * As of late February 2020, Google has changed the format of image search results, breaking the `google_images_download` dependency of this project.
 That's just how webscraping goes.
 I'll implement a fix once available, but until then, image downloading isn't available.
 * Some search terms won't yield results from Google Images.
-Still, most search terms will yield results, and downloaded images will be combined.
+Still, most search terms will yield results, and whatever images do get downloaded will be combined.

 ## Overwrought Artsy Explanation